Started Business with Cash Journal entry is probably the initial accounting transaction.

 How is the above entry recorded?

 We record entries as per the Golden Rules of Accounting.
-These rules define the foundational step of deciding whether we need to debit or credit a GL Account in the journal entry.
+These rules define the foundational step of deciding whether to debit or credit a GL Account in the journal entry.
 Such rules categorized GL accounts into three, and those are below:

 Personal Account